karima-elhachimi/euri-exercises/topics/javascript/slides/javascript-functional.md

 // GOOD
 function updatedName(obj, name) {
-  // for a pure function never change
+  // a pure function never change
   // the input arguments
   return {
     ...obj, // spread operator is your friend